NEW

 Where does it run?

 Inside Claude Code.
 The skill lives in ~/.claude/skills/ per machine; the memory lives in your workspace.
+It's plain markdown, so your knowledge isn't locked into a proprietary format — built for Claude Code, but yours to keep.

 Built from real multi-project pain